jimjam-slam/sverto/README.md

 ## 🎉 Use

-Here's the short version of adding Svelte components to your Quarto docs:
+Here's the short way to add Svelte component you've written to a Quarto doc:

-1. Add a list of Svelte components (eg. `Circles.svelte`) you want to add to your document frontmatter under `svelte`
-2. Add a magic placeholder div to your document using the `.svelteimport` class and a [Quarto include](https://quarto.org/docs/authoring/includes.html) to the path to your Quarto doc, prefixed with `/.sverto/`.
+1. Add a magic placeholder block to your document with a [Quarto include](https://quarto.org/docs/authoring/includes.html) to the path to your Quarto doc, prefixed with `/.sverto/`.
 For example:

-    ````
-    :::{.svelteimport}
+    ```
+    :::{}
     {{< include /.sverto/example.qmd >}}
     :::
-    ````
+    ```

+2. Import your Svelte component with `Component = import_svelte("Component.svelte")`
 3. Add a target block for your visual and give it an `#id`
 4. Instantiate the Svelte component with `myVisual = Component.default()` using some default props and your target block
 5. Update the instantiated component with `myVisual.propName`